agustinaliagac/crawl-io/README.md

 # best-price-env-dev

-This project requires Docker and Node.js to be launched
+This project requires Docker and Node.js

 Step-by-step guide:
 1- Clone this repo